-Our College, through the Congregation of the Dominican Sisters of Eastern Australia and the Solomon Islands is linked with the international Dominican Family through networks such as the Dominican Sisters International and Dominican Volunteers International.
+Our College, through the Congregation of the Dominican Sisters of Eastern Australia and the Solomon Islands, is linked with the international Dominican Family through networks such as the Dominican Sisters International and Dominican Volunteers International.
+The Dominicans’ Order of Preachers, was founded by St Dominic in Europe in the 13th century.

-- Rosary Lodge which is adjacent to the Middle School is the Congregational headquarters for the Dominican Sisters of Eastern Australia and the Solomon Islands.
-From here the Sisters’ Leadership Team administers the works of the Sisters located throughout the eastern states and the Solomon Islands
+- Rosary Lodge, which is adjacent to our entrance at 90 The Boulevarde, is the Congregational headquarters for the Dominican Sisters of Eastern Australia and the Solomon Islands.
+From here the Sisters’ Leadership Team administers the works of the sisters located throughout the eastern states and the Solomon Islands.

 - Dominican communities supported by the Santa Sabina College community include:

-- the Kopanang Project, an initiative of the Dominicans near Johannesburg, South Africa, which provides for women whose families have been impacted upon by the AIDS pandemic.
+- the Kopanang Project, an initiative of the Dominicans near Johannesburg, South Africa, which provides for women whose families have been affected by the AIDS pandemic.

 - Education about these communities is an important part of our Social Justice Education program for students, staff and parents.

-- Annually our students trave to South Africa and the Solomon Islands for an ‘immersion’ experience.
+- Each year our students travel to South Africa and the Solomon Islands for an ‘immersion’ experience.